 Potential additional costs

-If any of the assumptions above do not apply our costs will increase, for example if there is no will or the estate consists of any shareholdings/other investments.
+If any of the assumptions above do not apply our costs will increase, for example if there is no Will or the estate consists of any shareholdings/other investments.
 In those circumstances, we can provide you with a more accurate fee estimate once we have more information from you.

 There will be additional costs incurred if the type of work to be carried out is particularly complex or urgent for any reason, or the nature of your instructions to us require work to be completed outside normal office hours.
 If this happens, we will notify you in advance and agree an appropriate rate for the time spent and the work carried out.
 Again, we can provide you with a more accurate fee estimate once we have more information from you.

 Our pricing set out above does not include the disbursement costs which we would expect to incur in managing an Estate.
 Disbursements are costs related to the matter which are payable to third parties, such as court fees.
 The most frequent disbursement costs are set out below:

-- Probate application fee of £155 (subject to possible changes by the government), on which no VAT is payable.
+- Probate application fee of £273, on which no VAT is payable.

-- Additional sealed office copies of the grant of probate can be obtained at the time of applying at a cost of 50p each, on which no VAT is payable.
-It can be helpful to obtain a number of extra copies when administering an estate.
+- Additional ‘office copies’ of the grant of probate can be obtained at the time of applying at a cost of 1.50 each, on which no VAT is payable.
+It can be helpful to obtain a number of extra copies when administering an Estate.

 - Bankruptcy only Land Charges Department search fee of £2 per beneficiary, on which no VAT is payable.

-- In the region of £250 plus VAT at 20% to place suitable press notices in The London Gazette and in a local newspaper to protect against unexpected claims from unknown creditors.
+- In the region of £275 plus VAT at 20% to place suitable Press Notices in The London Gazette and in a local newspaper to identify any unknown creditors.